2i2c-org/2i2c-org.github.io/content/platform/_index.md

         columns: 2
         css_class: reverse-markdown-row
     content:
-      title: A shared knowledge base that connects with your hub
+      title: Share workflows with a community knowledge base.
       subtitle:  Shared knowledge bases allow communities to contribute their ideas and work to a shared space that is accessible to the community.
       text: |
         <figure class="videofigure">